 Name emotions: “I know you must feel very worried”, “I know this is scary, my name is (enter name here) and I am going to help make sure you are safe and taken care of”.

 Remember to pack their bottle(s), nipple(s), utensils and sippy cup(s).
 Infants are often used to a specific style or brand of nipple.
-Keeping it consistent will help avoid feeding problems in placement and help the child feel a sense of security as it is familiar to them and an item from home.
+Keeping it consistent will help avoid feeding problems in placement and help the child feel a sense of security.

 Ask about the typical feeding schedule for the infant/toddler.
 How does the baby cue when hungry (cry, root, fidget)?
 How does the baby like to be held when feeding?
-What type of formula, allergies or food sensitivies?
+What type of formula?
+Any allergies or food sensitivies?

-The baby’s blanket or comfort item such as a stuffed animal needs to come with the baby as it helps with the transition.
+The baby’s blanket or comfort item such as a stuffed animal needs to come with the baby.
 Babies rely on these items to provide a sense of security and familiarity to home.
-Be thoughtful on what the significance and meaning is for the baby as a mother’s pillowcase or father’s t-shirt may be a sense of comfort to the young infant’s sensory experience.
+Be thoughtful on what the significance and meaning is for the baby as a mother’s pillowcase or father’s t-shirt may be a sense of comfort to the baby’s sensory experience.

 Ask about what the baby likes when needing to calm down, i.e. rocking, swaddling, pacifier, swinging, music, etc.?